anthonykasza/crypto-terms/README.md

 child pays for parent (CPFP) - you pay a high fee to incentivize miners to also confirm the unconfirmed transaction from which you are drawing the inputs i.e. the parent transaction.

 Replace-By-Fee (RBF) -  is a node policy that allows an unconfirmed transaction in a mempool to be replaced with a different transaction that spends at least one of the same inputs and which pays a higher transaction fee

+malleability - the ability to alter a ciphertext and have the cleartext affected. given a stream cipher, if an attacker knows the plaintext at some offset in the ciphertext, they could xor the encrypted bytes with the cleartext bytes and a new value. when the modified ciphertext is decrypted, the cleartext will contain the attacker's value instead of the original value. malleability is often seen as undesirable in a cryptographic system, but it can be useful in some cases like homomorphic encryption and multi-signature protocols.

+Multi-signature protocols - allow a group of signers (that individually possess their own private/ public key pair) to produce a single signature on a message.

+revocable sequence maturity contract (revocable transaction) - a special output script within a bitcoin transaction that allows a sender to be able to revoke a payment. transaction signed with a revocation key. the act of revocation involves the revealing of private keys.

+Hashed Timelock Contract (HTLC) - a transactional agreement used in the cryptocurrency industry to produce conditional payments.
+It is basically a payment wherein the receiver or the beneficiary is required to acknowledge the receipt of payment before a predetermined time or a preset deadline.

 ### distributed systems